jankolkmeier/xbee-api/README.md

 Parses and returns a frame object from the buffer passed.
 Note that the buffer must be a complete frame, starting with the start byte and ending with the checksum byte.
 See ***Objects created from received API Frames*** for details on how the retured objects are specified.

 #### xbeeAPI.rawParser()
 Returns a parser function with the profile `function(emitter, buffer) {}`.
 This can be passed to a serial reader such as serialport.
+Note that XBeeAPI will not use the emitter to emit a parsed frame, but it's own emitter (see Event: 'frame_object').

+#### xbeeAPI.parseRaw(buffer)
+Parses data in the buffer, assumes it is comming directly from the XBee.
+If a complete frame is collected, it is emitted as Event: 'frame_object'.

+#### Event: 'frame_object'
+Is emitted whenever a complete frame is collected and parsed.

 #### xbeeAPI.nextFrameId()
 Increments the internal `frameId` counter and returns it.
 Useful for building requests where we want to identify the respective response frame later on.